Keep an eye on your inbox, the lastest consumer news is on it's way!

 I purchased an LG 50" Plasma TV from Sears in the summer of 2009 for around $900.00, model # 50PQ30.
 The warranty expired in 2010.
 The TV worked great until two weeks ago.
 When I turn it on, it turns off and on every 20 seconds for about 10 minutes.
 I have changed remote batteries and changed the power strip, but the problem continued.
 The cable/DVR does not shut off so that is not the problem.
 I called LG and they will not do anything about it and referred me to Sears.
 Sears was also of no help unless I pay the (very high) service charge.
 This should not be happening to a 2 year old plasma TV.
 I have called around to repair technicians and have found that LG TVs are known for only lasting less than 3 years.
 This is unbelievable!

 I purchased an LG big screen TV 3 years ago and I watch TV perhaps 2 hours daily during the winter months and not much during other months.
 Hence, I have not used it much.
 Now the sound fluctuates from loud to soft and it will not turn on sporadically.
 I have unplugged it for periods of time and then sometimes it will turn on.
 On the older analog TVs, there was never this problem, or really any other problems.
 So my concern is, are we going to accept these perhaps "throw away" newer models?
 I would expect that newer technology would mean a better product.

-Zenith TV Company Profile
+Zenith TV Company Information

 - Company Name: